Catrionamcd/Colour-Sort-Puzzle/README.md

 * Check once the 'x' to exit the window is pressed the window is closed.
 * If a player clicks outside the window check that the window closes.
 * As the owner, I tested to ensure that the rules of the game were clearly laid out and easy to access at any stage of the game.
-* As a player, the instructionsare easily accessed and easy to understand.
+* As a player, the instructions are easily accessed and easy to understand.

 #### Start Button
 * Test that both colour grids mix when the start button is pressed and the timer countdown begins.
 * Test that the start button becomes a re-start button once the game commences.
-* If the re-tart button is pressed in the middle of a game, the game should re-commence.
+* If the re-start button is pressed in the middle of a game, the game should re-commence.
 All counters reset and timer starts again.
 * Test that it reverts to a start button when the game finishes.

 #### Main Colour Grid